 The Alabama NPHC has eight of the nine organizations.
 These sororities and fraternities have been an integral part of the UA community since 1974.

-NPHC organizations are committed to community service and support academic excellence between members and the general student body by providing scholarships, study breaks and other programs.
-In addition to providing a social outlet, NPHC organizations also provide a variety of programs designed to enrich the cultural experience of UA students.
+NPHC organizations are committed to community service and support academic excellence between members and the general student body by providing scholarships and programs.
+In addition to providing a social outlet, NPHC organizations also provide a variety of initiatives designed to enrich the cultural experience of UA students.

 NPHC organizations recruit members at various times of the year, through a process called Membership Intake (MIP).
-NPHC chapters determine their own recruitment period, so while some organizations may conduct MIP each semester; others do so only once a year.
+NPHC chapters determine their recruitment period, which can change each year.
 Organizations conducting MIP will host informational sessions, commonly referred to as Interest Meetings or Rush events.
-During these formal sessions, aspirants will typically learn specific information about membership requirements, chapter policies, and financial cost.
+During these formal sessions, aspirants will typically learn specific information about membership requirements, chapter policies, and financial costs.

-Students interested in joining a NPHC organization should visit the chapter’s national website regarding specific membership requirements.
+Students interested in joining NPHC should visit the organization’s national website regarding specific membership requirements.